๐Ÿ”ฆ Belize ATM Cave: Firsthand Review & Tips

 • Other Maya caves and sites with sacrificial remains exist throughout Central America, such as Chichรฉn Itzรก and Loltun Cave in Mexico.

-• Many other impressive caves exist worldwide, including Vietnam’s Son Doong Cave (one of the largest in the world) and South Africa’s Cradle of Humankind (which has important fossil discoveries).
+• Several other impressive caves exist worldwide, including Vietnam’s Son Doong Cave (one of the largest in the world) and South Africa’s Cradle of Humankind (which has important fossil discoveries).

 Memorability: High